2024 Georgia state elections: Public Service Commission

 Elections were to be held for Public Service Commission districts 2, 3 and 5.
 Originally it was supposed to be up for election in 2022 for the first two districts, but was postponed due to a ruling in the lower courts that was overturned by the 11th Circuit Court of Appeals.

 On March 6, 2024, the office of the Georgia Secretary of State announced that the election for two of five seats on the public service commission would not be held for the time being.

-The elections for Districts 2 and 3 will be held in November, 2025, while the election for District 5 will be held in 2026.
+The elections for Districts 2 and 3 were held in November, 2025, while the election for District 5 will be held in 2026.

 General Assembly

+All 56 seats in the Georgia State Senate and 180 seats in the Georgia House of Representatives were up for election in 2024.